vladakin4105/Dynamic_Prediction_of_Flight_Ticket_Prices/README.md

   - Python
   - Web scraping with libraries like BeautifulSoup and Selenium
 - **Machine Learning:**
-  - Algorithms for price trend prediction (e.g., Linear Regression, Time Series Analysis) -- scrie aici algoritmul
+  - Algorithms for price trend prediction : Random Forest Regressor
   - Libraries such as scikit-learn and pandas
 - **Deployment:**
   - Flask for backend framework